ssaunier/livestats/README.md

 # Livestats - Track your visitors in real-time !

+## Goal

-## Goal: a lightweight solution to get a real-time snapshot of your visitor activity.
+This project is a lightweight solution to get a real-time snapshot of your visitor activity.
 The idea is to get a simple dashboard like this:

 ```